-So how do temp agencies work — and how can you work most effectively with them?
-Here are five tips for optimizing your experience as a staffing agency client.
+So how do employment agencies work — and how can you work most effectively with them?
+Here are five tips for optimizing your experience:

-When you work with a staffing agency, make sure it specializes in the type of personnel you need, be it for roles in accounting, marketing or other areas of your business.
+When you turn the hiring process over to recruitment professionals, make sure the agency specializes in the type of personnel you need, be it for roles in accounting, marketing or other areas of your business.
 Non-specialized or generalist firms work with a broad variety of candidates, so finding someone with the exact skills and qualifications you need is more difficult and takes longer than if you work with a firm that's focused on your field — and likely already knows at least a couple candidates who could succeed in your open position.

-In addition, specialized staffing firms have a better sense of the candidate marketplace in your industry and geographic area and can effectively evaluate candidates' experience and skills.
-Getting a good match the first time saves you time and money.
+In addition, specialized talent solutions firms have a better sense of the candidate marketplace in your industry and can effectively evaluate candidates' experience and skills.
+Getting a great match on the first try saves you time and money.

 Robert Half has been helping companies with their hiring since 1948.
 Let us help you.